Simultaneously Exposing and Jamming Covert Communications via Disco Reconfigurable Intelligent Surfaces: Simulation Results and Discussion

 Both the detection improvement at Willie and the FPJ impact on covert communications increase with the transmit power at Alice, as shown in Fig.~\ref{Resfig1}.
 We see that increasing the transmit power at Alice does not significantly improve covert communication performance due to the DRIS-based FPJ.
-Furthermore, as Alice increases the transmit power, the risk of being detected by the warden Willie becomes higher, while the covert communications between Alice and Bob suffers increased FPJ.
-In the following discussions, we investigate the impact of different factors on covert communications for both low and high transmit powers at Alice.
+Furthermore, as Alice increases her transmit power, the risk of being detected by Willie also increases, while the covert communications between Alice and Bob suffers increased FPJ. {However, increasing the transmit power at Alice can effectively mitigate the active jamming impact.
+Moreover, it can be seen that the impact of active jamming is positively correlated with the jamming power at the AJ.
+Unfortunately, in covert communications, an AJ deployed by Willie to jam the communication between Alice and Bob has to remain active at all times, as Willie cannot know in advance whether Alice and Bob are silent or not.
+This results in significant energy consumption due to continuous jamming, particularly when the jamming power is high.} In the following discussions, we investigate the impact of different factors on covert communications for both low and high transmit powers at Alice.

 \textit{2) Impact of Number of DRIS Reflective Elements:}

 Fig.~\ref{ResFigND} illustrates the FAR and MDR at Willie (left y-axis), as well as the achievable rates at Bob (right y-axis) versus the number of DRIS elements for the different benchmarks.
 Results obtained for low transmit power (-7 dBm) and high transmit power (5 dBm) are plotted in Figs.~\ref{ResFigND} (a) and (b), respectively.
 Consistent with Theorem~\ref{Theorem11}, we observe that both the FAR and MDR decrease as the number of DRIS elements increases.
 Furthermore, we see that the rate of the decrease in the FAR and MDR is also influenced by the transmit power at Alice.
 Figs.~\ref{ResFigND} (a) and (b) also show that a higher transmit power at Alice leads to a higher detection accuracy at Willie.